nspyre-org/nspyre/docs/source/contributing.rst

 Contributing
 ############

 If you’re reading this, you probably want to contribute to nspyre — great!
 Any and all support is greatly appreciated.
 This document lays out guidelines and advice for contributing to this project.
-If you’re thinking of contributing, please start by reading the immediate info below detailing project specifics to get a feel for how contributing to this project works.
+If you’re thinking of contributing, please start by reading the immediate info below to get a feel for how contributing to this project works.
 If you have any questions, feel free to reach out to one of the primary maintainers. nspyre is hosted on `GitHub <https://github.com/nspyre-org/nspyre>`_.

 Quick Facts
 ===========

 * For this project, we use a standard *fork & pull* model to collaborate, a common practice for open source projects.
-If you are interested in helping maintain the platform, send us a message and we’ll be happy to bring you onboard.

 * We like to run some automated tools to maintain style throughout the repo using :ref:`pre-commit <precommit>`.